Myhill-Nerode Theorem for Higher-Dimensional Automata: Myhill-Nerode theorem

 \begin{example} We finish this section with another example, which shows some subtleties related to higher-dimensional loops.
-Let $L$ be the language of the HDA shown to the left of Fig.~\ref{fig:hda-loop} (a looping version of the HDA of Fig.~\ref{fig:ab*cb*cd}), then
+Let $L$ be the language of the HDA shown to the left of Figure~\ref{fig:hda-loop} (a looping version of the HDA of Figure~\ref{fig:ab*cb*cd}), then